mebusy/notes/dev_notes/AI_CS188_Probability.md

 ![](../imgs/cs188_prob_probeCavity.png)

 - P(Toothache, Cavity, Catch)
 - If I have a cavity, the probability that the probe catches in it doesn't depend on whether I have a toothache:
     - P(+catch | +toothache, +cavity) = P(+catch | +cavity)
 - The same independence holds if I don’t have a cavity:
     - P(+catch | +toothache, -cavity) = P(+catch| -cavity)
 - Catch is conditionally independent of Toothache given Cavity:
     - P(Catch | Toothache, Cavity) = P(Catch | Cavity)
 - Equivalent statements:
     - P(Toothache | Catch , Cavity) = P(Toothache | Cavity)
     - P(Toothache, Catch | Cavity) = P(Toothache | Cavity) P(Catch | Cavity)
     - One can be derived from the other easily

 ---

 - Unconditional (absolute) independence very rare (why?)
 - Conditional independence is our most basic and robust form of knowledge about uncertain environments.
 - X is conditionally independent of Y given Z -- X ⊥ Y | Z
     - if and only if:
         - ∀<sub>x,y,z</sub> : P(x,y | z) = P(x|z)P(y|z)
     - or, equivalently, if and only if:
         - ∀<sub>x,y,z</sub> : P(x | z,y) = P(x|z)
+    - 当z发生时，x发生与否与y发生与否 无关

 ---